JacquesDeclercq/Exquisite-corpse-Jacques/README.md

 AS he is a nice storyteller! people will be enjoy his story very curiously! his AI topic will be very good helpful for his fellow coders and coders will use it.

+Okay, he seems nice, I'll give him that.
+But the last contributors were kissing his ass a lot.
+As if he's the best in the world.
+He's not Superman, is he now??
+Can he fly??
+I don't think so.
+So cut if off!
+O_o